U.S. Temporary Foreign Worker Visa Programs

 Introduction

 Foreign workers have been an essential but contentious feature of the U.S. economic landscape for generations.
-Since the United States launched its first migrant labor program, during World War I, Washington has struggled to balance the shifting needs of industry with the concerns of the domestic labor force.
-Meanwhile, the temporary worker debate has been complicated by high levels of undocumented immigration and deficiencies in the U.S. government’s tracking of visas.
+Since the United States launched its first migrant labor program during World War I, Washington has struggled to balance the shifting needs of industry with the concerns of the domestic labor force.
+Meanwhile, the temporary worker debate has been complicated by increasing levels of undocumented immigration and a growing political divide.

 More From Our Experts

-The number of visas issued as part of U.S. temporary foreign worker programs, sometimes referred to as guest worker programs, has sharply declined in recent years as the COVID-19 pandemic has slowed the movement of international migrants: nearly 550,000 visas were granted in 2021 [PDF], down from some 846,000 in 2019.
-The H1B, H2A, H2B, and H4 visas, the largest of these programs, have been the subject of some of the most heated debate.
-President Donald Trump promised to reform these programs in line with his “Buy American and Hire American” agenda; although his proposals to overhaul the country’s immigration system stalled in Congress, his administration managed to halt most foreign worker visa programs during the pandemic.
-President Joe Biden is now seeking to reverse his predecessor’s approach by expanding the legal opportunities for temporary migration.
+President Donald Trump promised to reform temporary foreign worker programs, also known as guest worker programs, in line with his “Buy American and Hire American” agenda; although his proposals to overhaul the country’s immigration system stalled in Congress, his administration managed to halt most foreign worker visa programs during the COVID-19 pandemic.
+President Joe Biden has sought to reverse his predecessor’s approach by expanding the legal opportunities for temporary migration, but reform efforts have also faced resistance from some policymakers.

 What are the largest foreign worker visa programs?